havain/teleop_twist_keyboard/README.md

 ```

 It is recommended that you set `key_timeout` higher than the initial key repeat delay on your system (This delay is 0.5 seconds by default on Ubuntu, but can be adjusted).

+# add some change by havain
+change the repeat times and space key to stop